 Orne initially focused on evidence that demand characteristics can lead to false positives—such as patients exhibiting sham symptoms of hypnosis (Orne, 1959).
 Follow-up research, though, indicated that demand characteristics can also lead to false negatives.
 For example, Hayes and King (1967) demonstrated that participants will ignore visual cues of depth when they believe that doing so is the purpose of the experiment.
 Of course, in addition to creating inferential errors, demand characteristics can bias estimates of causal relationships.
 For example, Coles, Gaertner, Frohlich, Larsen, and Basnight-Brown (2022) found that the estimated effect of facial poses on self-reported emotion could be amplified or attenuated depending on whether the experimenter communicates expectations of positive or nil effects.
 However, not all researchers have found that demand characteristics matter.
 For example, in large replications of classic studies in behavioral economics, Mummolo and Peterson (2019) consistently failed to find that manipulations of the communicated hypothesis impacted participants’ responses.

 After over 60 years, experimental psychologists are left with an uncomfortable state of affairs.
 Demand characteristics are a literal textbook methodological concern.
-However, like Crankology, the magnitude, direction, consistency, and mechanism of this artifact remains mysterious.
+However, like Crankology, the magnitude, direction, consistency, and mechanism underlying this artifact remain mysterious.

 How do demand characteristics bias participant responses?